 - An initial trainset is ready for static testing under 25 kV power when it becomes available.
 This test is expected to take place on the Santa Clara Drill Track (SCDT) adjacent to the CEMOF.
-This testing is on hold until the issues related to the failed short-circuit tests have been resolved. - Four (4) trainsets have been delivered to the JPB; the next two (2) trainsets, TS-6 and TS-9, are scheduled for delivery the last week in March 2023. - Trainset 1 (TS-1) has been returned to Stadler's Salt Lake City facility for re-conditioning prior to its delivery to the JPB.
-The reconditioning process will be extensive and is expected to take six (6) to eight (8) weeks to complete once it begins.
-TS-1 is now scheduled for delivery in September 2023. - Safety and Security certification of the EMUs is nearly complete with only delivery of signed documentation remaining.
+This testing is on hold until the issues related to the failed short-circuit tests have been resolved. - Four (4) trainsets have been delivered to the JPB.
+The next two (2) trainsets, TS-6 and TS-9, were scheduled for delivery the last week in March 2023; however, the JPB has asked Stadler to further delay that shipment until testing can be completed on the trainsets that have been received.
+The next delivery may consist of three (3) trainsets instead of two (2) as in the earlier deliveries.

-- The JPB reports that it has received approximately 75% of the special tools required to maintain the EMUs and approximately 75% of the required spare parts.
+- The reconditioning of trainset 1 (TS-1) has begun in Stadler's Salt Lake City facility.
+The reconditioning process will be extensive and is expected to be completed in July 2023.
+The trainset will go through the same inspections and acceptance tests as the remainder of the fleet before final acceptance by the JPB. - Safety and Security certification of the EMUs is nearly complete with only delivery of signed documentation remaining. - The JPB reports that it has received approximately 75% of the special tools required to maintain the EMUs and approximately 75% of the required spare parts.
 Delivery of spare parts is being paused to allow the JPB to properly receive and store the incoming materials. - All 133 car shells have now been shipped from Stadler Switzerland to Stadler's Salt Lake City assembly plant.
 Truck frames and bolsters will continue to be produced in Switzerland until the order is complete. - Stadler reports continuing problems with material availability and supply chain logistics as well as workforce attraction and retention.